dartsim/dart/.github/PULL_REQUEST_TEMPLATE.md

-[Describe this pull request.
+[Remove this line and describe this pull request.
 Link to relevant GitHub issues, if any.]

 ***

 **Before creating a pull request**

 - [ ] Document new methods and classes
+- [ ] Format new code files using `clang-format`

 **Before merging a pull request**